Matrix balancing based interior point methods for point set matching problems: Optimal transport

 \begin{definition} Let $X$ be an $n\times n$ matrix and $\sigma$ be a permutation of $\{1,2,\ldots, n\}$.
-Then the sequence $X_{1,\sigma(1)},X_{2,\sigma(2)}, \ldots, X_{n,\sigma(n)}$ is a diagonal of $X$ (corresponding to $\sigma$).
+Then the sequence $\{X_{1,\sigma(1)},X_{2,\sigma(2)}, \ldots, X_{n,\sigma(n)}\}$ is a diagonal of $X$ (corresponding to $\sigma$).
 Then a nonnegative square matrix $X$ is said to have support if $X$ contains one positive diagonal.
 Also, $X$ has total support if $X\neq 0$ and if every positive entry of $X$ lies on a positive diagonal \cite{Knopp1967}.
-We say that an index set $\Sigma$ satisfies total support condition, if the matrix $\1_\Sigma$ has total support. \end{definition} When $\1_\Sigma$ has no support, then $\1_\Sigma$ can not be scaled to a doubly stochastic matrix.
+Let $\1_\Sigma$ denote the indicator matrix, whose $(i,j)$-entry is $1$ for each $(i,j)\in \Sigma$.
+We say that an index set $\Sigma$ satisfies total support condition, if the associated indicator matrix $\1_\Sigma$ has total support. \end{definition} When $\1_\Sigma$ has no support, then $\1_\Sigma$ can not be scaled to a doubly stochastic matrix.
 Actually, by Birkhorff theorem, any doubly stochastic matrix is convex combination of permutation matrices.
 Since the support of one nonnegative matrix remains invariant under the product of positive diagonal matrices, having total support is one necessary condition for matrix balancing.
-Indeed, the following states that total support is the crucial condition to ensure the existence of a doubly stochastic matrix from a sparse nonnegative matrix $X$.
-In general, a set $\{(i,j): s_{i,j}\le \epsilon\}$ does not automatically meet the total support condition.
-Hence, it is crucial that the sparse support set $\Sigma$ in (\ref{F20}) satisfies the total support condition. \begin{theorem} \cite{Knopp1967} Let $X$ be a nonnegative squared matrix.
+Indeed, Theorem~\ref{them_xi} states that total support is the crucial condition to ensure the existence of a doubly stochastic matrix from a sparse nonnegative matrix $X$. \begin{theorem} \cite{Knopp1967} Let $X$ be a nonnegative squared matrix.
 A necessary and sufficient condition that $B=\diag(y) X \diag(z)$ is double stochastic for two positive vectors $y,z$ is that $X$ has total support. \end{theorem} To illustrate the importance of total support, consider the following example.
 Let $X=\left( \right)$.
 Since the entry $2$ is not contained in a positive diagonal, $X$ cannot be scaled to a doubly stochastic matrix.
 However, when $X=\left( \right)$, the entry $2$ is contained in the positive diagonal $[0.05, 2,4]$ and thus the matrix $X$ can be balanced.
 On the other hand, let $X=\left( \right)$ with $\epsilon>0$.
 Even though $X$ can be scaled to a doubly stochastic matrix, \beqq \diag([1, t] ) \left( \right)\diag((1+t)^{-1}[1,t^{-1}])=\frac{1}{1+t} \left( \right)\; \textrm{ with $t=\epsilon^{1/2}$}, \eeqq the relative magnitude of entries of the scaling vectors tend to $\infty$ as $\epsilon\to 0$.